mscgoz/Visualizations/README.md

 Repo for all of my Tableau Public projects

 1. Candy Dataset
-2. OECD Secondary Graduation Rates
+2. OECD Secondary School Graduation Rates
 3. ...
 4. ...